 Once a build configuration is created, builds can be triggered manually by clicking the Run button or initiated automatically with the help of Triggers.

-Build trigger is an event that initiates a new build.
-The build is put into the build queue and is run when there are idle agents that can run it.
+A build trigger is a rule which initiates a new build on certain events.
+The build is put into the build queue and is started when there are agents available to run it.

-For each build configuration you can configure the following triggers:
+For each build configuration the following triggers can be configured:

 - VCS trigger: the build is triggered when changes are detected in the version control system roots attached to the build configuration.

 - Schedule trigger: the build is triggered at a specified time.

 - Finish Build trigger: the build is triggered after a build of the selected configuration is finished.

 - Maven Artifact Dependency trigger: the build is triggered if there is a content modification of the specified Maven artifact which is detected by the checksum change.